Canopy Growth's Q3 Revenue Jumps 283% Year-Over-Year (NYSE:CGC)

 Why It's Important

-As the largest cannabis company, Canopy Growth sets the tone for the industry and metrics such as revenue growth and cost to produce allow analysts to evaluate the health of the cannabis market in Canada.
+As the largest cannabis company, Canopy Growth sets the tone for the industry, and metrics such as revenue growth and cost to produce allow analysts to evaluate the health of the cannabis market in Canada.

 What's Next